Skip to main content

 The Office of Housing and Homeless Prevention publishes a number of reports, and as a member of the Washington Balance of State Continuum of Care, also has access to data and reporting through the Washington State Department of Commerce Dashboard

-There are a few key reports that are published quarterly and annually.
+There are a few key reports that are published quarterly and annually:

 • Housing Management Information System project participation.
 These provide key data on participating Emergency Shelter, Transitional Housing, Street Outreach, Rapid Rehousing, Homeless Prevention, Permanent Supportive Housing, and Coordinated Entry projects.
 These are published both quarterly, and for each state fiscal year, July-June.

 • Point in Time Homeless Census.
 The PIT is conducted each January.
 A preliminary findings report is often published in advance of both Commerce's data, and the final summary PIT report.
+Newest report: 2024 Preliminary PIT Data

 • Action Plans.
 The Consolidated Plan is carried out and implemented through Action Plans.
 These plans can be 1 year - very action and goal oriented - and 5 year - system wide strategy guides.